ChristianVisintin/Octopipes/docs/protocol.md

 - **Process**: A process is a client, it identifies itself with an ASCII id.
 Each process is **implicitly** subscribed to itself and can be subscribed to other groups or processes.
 - **Group**: A group is a shared name used by different processes to share messages with more than one process (or even none).
 A process should not expect any response when using groups.
 Groups should be used to notify other process of something, more than to communicate (communication: answer and response).

+One of the biggest problem encountered during the development of Octopipes was the fact that a server must refuse a subscription from an already subscribed client, so what happens if my client has died and retries to reconnect?
+Well, it's a good practice that if the server has a packet for the died client, at fail of sending the message to the client it unsubscribes the dead client, but it's not obvious that a message is sent to that client nor the client is listening.
+Because of that the only solution found was to encourage the use of client id with a fixed part and a random salt (e.g. myprocess-as13dHegf) which changes at each startup of the client.
+Since the name is partially random, the developer should use groups instead of processes as recipient for their payload.

 ### The Assignment Step